oicr-gsi/vidarr/plugin-guide.md

 crux is this: Shesmu's tagged unions are more limited than Víðarr's.
 Shesmu requires that a tagged union have a tuple or object while Víðarr permits either of those.
 When using the _one-of_ input source, this introduces the possibility of creating a type that Shesmu cannot process.
-This allows wrapping a priority input's type in a single element tuple, thereby making it compatible with Shesmu.
+This allows wrapping an priority input's type in a single element tuple, thereby making it compatible with Shesmu.